SeaDve/Kooha/README.md

 ### Enable hardware accelerated encoding

-This allows to use encoder which utilizes GPU for more efficient encoding.
+This allows using an encoder that utilizes GPU for more efficient encoding.
 This should work on AMD and Intel.
 Just run Kooha with the environment variable `GST_VAAPI_ALL_DRIVERS` set to 1. (e.g. `GST_VAAPI_ALL_DRIVERS=1 flatpak run io.github.seadve.Kooha` or just `GST_VAAPI_ALL_DRIVERS=1 kooha` in non-sandboxed installations.